Skip to main content

 If you’re looking for an electric-powered model that infuses smoky flavor into your food, the Traeger Ranger Pellet Grill is the way to go.

-After locking down the lid, this 13- by 21-inch tabletop grill fits easily into the storage compartment of your RV or on the floor in the passenger side of a car.
+After locking down the lid, this 13 x 21-inch grill fits easily into the storage compartment of your RV.
+It’s also small enough to pack in the passenger seat of a car.
 That said, it does weigh 60 pounds and doesn’t have any carry handles, so it is a little difficult to transport.

-The eight-pound pellet capacity is plenty for a regular grilling session, and we had more than half the pellets left in the hopper after hours of testing.
+The eight-pound pellet capacity is plenty for a regular grilling session.
+We had more than half the pellets left in the hopper after hours of testing.
 We also loved that the Traeger is easy to clean, especially if you use Traeger’s drip tray and bucket liners.

 Pros